ArpitxGit/Backend-SDK-For-Crypto-Pair-Prices/README.md

 https://user-images.githubusercontent.com/75042859/170858786-16875cd8-3339-41ad-aa15-c851ac9f6f85.mp4

 But started having issues when applied to all five pairs, resulting in mixed outputs, same outputs for all pairs, overall not correct outputs.
-So commented the working web socket provider code for a single pair in index.js.
+So commented-out the working web socket provider part in the code as it was working only for a single pair in index.js.